Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Have the Mayor show you around town and introduce you to the villagers._
 **-=Missable=-**

 This one is rather simple and just takes time.
-When you first start, when you leave your house, the mayor will be standing there, and you will talk to him.
+When you first start and leave your house, the mayor will be standing there, and you will talk to him.
 He offers to show you around town, accept and watch it play out.
-It will use up a few in game hours but it is not big deal.
+It will use up a few in game hours but it's not big deal.
 You will be awarded the achievement when the event is over.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138305.png) [Binge Watcher]( https://retroachievements.org/achievement/99514)
 _Turn on the TV and watch all the channels._

-Quick and easy, in your house is a TV, the most useful thing for me is the weather but there are multiple channels.
+Quick and easy, in your house is a TV.
+The most useful thing for me is the weather, but there are multiple channels.
 Essentially turn it on and flip through them and you’ll be awarded the achievement.

 =-----------------------------------------------------------=